Tapti River

-The Tapti River (or Tapi) is a river in central India located to the south of the Narmada river that flows westwards before draining into the Arabian Sea.
-The river has a length of around 724 km and flows through the states of Maharashtra, Gujarat and Madhya Pradesh.
-It flows through the city of Surat, in Gujarat, and is crossed by the Magdalla, ONGC Bridge.
+The Tapti River (or Tapi) is a river in central India located south of the Narmada River that flows westward before draining into the Arabian Sea.
+The river is approximately 724 km and flows through the states of Maharashtra, Gujarat and Madhya Pradesh.
+It flows through the city of Surat in Gujarat, and is crossed by several bridges, including the Magdalla, and the ONGC Bridge.